 Sodium is used in processed foods for two reasons.

-The first is to extend the life of the item, the second is to improve upon the taste.
+The first is to extend the life of the item, the second is to improve the taste.
 Having an extended shelf life is vital to the manufacturing of processed foods.
 Grocery stores are more likely to keep foods that last for six months instead of six weeks.
 The food needs to taste good in order to bring consumers back, yet processed foods often rely on inferior quality products.
 In order to make up for the quality of ingredients, sodium is used.

 The practice of using salt to extend the life of food has been around for hundreds of years.